-- Attend the required TA training hosted by the Dean of Engineering's office and or the Center for Teaching Excellence. - Follow appropriate codes of conduct, including: acting in a trustworthy and responsible manner; treating others with respect; treating students fairly, and limiting interactions and relations with students in the class to a professional nature. - Meet with the course instructor prior to the beginning of the teaching assignment to discuss expectations and deadlines. - Disclose, to the instructor, any possible conflicts of interest that may arise. - Attend classes as requested by the instructor.
+- Attend the required TA training workshop hosted by the Dean of Engineering's office and or the Center for Teaching Excellence.
+These are typically one-day workshops, and they are offered at the beginning of each semester. - Follow appropriate codes of conduct, including acting in a trustworthy and responsible manner; treating others with respect; treating students fairly, and limiting interactions and relations with students in the class to a professional nature. - Meet with the course instructor prior to the beginning of the teaching assignment to discuss expectations and deadlines. - Disclose, to the instructor, any possible conflicts of interest that may arise. - Attend classes as requested by the instructor.